directus/visual-editing/test-website/readme.md

 - Visual Editing Package (Part 2)

   1. Switch to the local visual-editing package repo
+  2. Install the package: `pnpm i`
-  2. Build the package: `pnpm build`
+  3. Build the package: `pnpm build`
-  3. Then install the test-website dependencies: `cd test-website/simple-cms/nuxt/ && pnpm i`
+  4. Then install the test-website dependencies: `cd test-website/simple-cms/nuxt/ && pnpm i`
-  4. And run it with `cd test-website/simple-cms/nuxt/ && pnpm visual-editing:ssr--refresh`
+  5. And run it with `cd test-website/simple-cms/nuxt/ && pnpm visual-editing:ssr--refresh`

      > [!NOTE]
      > See the description of the different “Test Modes” below

 - Directus Studio

   1. Switch to Directus Studio
   2. Enable the Visual Editor module in the settings and move it to the second position
   3. Add the following URLs to the Visual Editor settings (on the settings page)

      - `http://localhost:3000`
      - `http://localhost:3000/blog`
      - `http://localhost:3000/blog/why-steampunk-rabbits-are-the-future-of-work`

+       > [!NOTE]
+       > The last two URLs are for testing purposes only.
+You do not need to add every page URL of your website to
+       > access them with the Visual Editor.

   4. Open the Visual Editor Module

 ## Test Modes